-This logic description applies to a PLS relaying system configured as a hybrid scheme that utilizes phase-identified communication channels to implement single-pole tripping.
-The scheme requires two separate frequency shift channels (power line carrier or audio tone) or one three-frequency channel to implement the phase identification.

-This description applies to logic diagram 0153D7726.
-The logic has been simplified and reduced to the following areas as an aid in explaining the scheme performance:
+This logic description applies to a PLS relaying system configured as a hybrid scheme and equipped to implement single-pole tripping.
+One frequency shift channel (power line carrier or audio tone) is required to complete the scheme.
+The description applies to Figure SD-3 which is used only as a means of describing the fundamental performance of the scheme.
+The logic has been reduced to the following three areas: